Comparing the Galactic Bulge and Galactic Disk Millisecond Pulsars: Measurement Uncertainties

-From Eqs.~\ref{eq:rhoD}, \ref{eq:likelihood_integral_over_true_vals} and \ref{eq:density_sum_over_model_components} we can work out the fraction of the likelihood contributed by the boxy bulge and nuclear bulge components for a particular MSP given the model parameters and data uncertainties:
+From Eqs.~\ref{eq:rhoD}, \ref{eq:likelihood_integral_over_true_vals} and \ref{eq:density_sum_over_model_components} we can work out the fraction of the likelihood contributed by the boxy bulge and nuclear bulge components for resolved MSP $i$ given the model parameters and data uncertainties:

 where $\rho_{\rm bb}(\D{i}) = N_{\rm bb} p_{\rm bb}(\textrm{obs}, \D{i})$ and $\rho_{\rm nb}(\D{i}) = N_{\rm nb} p_{\rm nb}(\textrm{obs}, \D{i})$.